 When company is coming, you may find yourself wondering what to clean for guests.
-Sure, you want to create a clean, comfortable environment that also showcases your home’s beauty, but you don’t want to wear yourself preparing for guests this holiday season.
+Sure, you want to create a clean, comfortable environment that also showcases your home’s beauty, but you don’t want to wear yourself out preparing for guests this holiday season.

 If you’re fortunate enough to have plenty of warning, cleaning for houseguests can be spread out over several days.
 For those who don’t provide much notice, well, there’s always crisis cleaning.

 - What you need to clean — and what you can skip.